Grant Opportunities for Women-Owned Businesses

 Special Event Fee Relief Fund will support event organizers that celebrate local communities in DC with financial assistance to cover 100% of fees from certain government agencies.
 Learn more here: https://www.obviouslydc.com/fy22-business-funding-opportunities

 Art Venue Relief Fund will provide support to art venues that have experienced financial losses as a result of COVID-19.
 For program updates and details visit: https://dmped.dc.gov/page/fy22-business-funding-opportunities

 Nourish DC Collaborative will provide technical support, flexible loans and grants to locally-owned emerging and existing small business food businesses in the District of Columbia.
 Grants will range from $10,000 to $50,000.
-Applications will open soon.
+Application for the second round are due November 20.
 For details and eligibility guidelines visit: https://www.capitalimpact.org/what/capacity-building/nourish-dc-collaborative/